rsyncOSX/rsyncuidocs/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 - preparing data from the logfile, not logrecords, for display
 - checking for updates to RsyncUI

+Adhering to the actor protocol, all access to properties within an actor must be performed asynchronously.

-These tasks are executed on other threads than the`@MainActor`.
-Asynchronous execution of these tasks ensures that GUI updates on the main thread are not blocked.
+The above mentioned tasks are executed on other threads than the`@MainActor`.
 The runtime environment handles scheduling and execution, guaranteeing that all functions within an actor are  `nonisolated func`, which, to my understanding, guarantees their execution on the global executor and prevents blocking of the main thread.

 ##### Structured concurrency